vmware-tanzu/secrets-manager/docs/_pages/0230-encrypt.md

 Since the secret will be encrypted, you can freely share it, and store in source control systems.

-When you’re ready to submit a secret to the workload, rather than providing the secret in plain text, you can deliver its encrypted version to **VSecM Safe**.
+When you're ready to submit a secret to the workload, rather than providing the secret in plain text, you can deliver its encrypted version to **VSecM Safe**.

 This method offers a couple of distinct benefits: